-The study area lies on the southwestern flank of the Santa Ana mountains, within the Peninsular Ranges geomorphic province of California.
-The geologic units within the area are laterally transitional between the units of the Los Angeles basin and San Diego County (Morton, 1974).
-These units form a generally homoclinal sequence of marine and non-marine sedimentary rocks ranging in age from late
+The study area lies on the southwestern flank of the Santa Ana mountains, within the Peninsular between the units of the Los Angeles basin and San Diego County (Morton, 1974).
+These units form a generally homoclinal sequence of marine and non-marine sedimentary rocks ranging in age from late westward, with local folding observed predominately near faults.
+The sequence is overlain in some areas by